 With a reputation for making the best bánh mì in Ho Chi Minh City, Huynh Hoa restaurant has quite a following.
 We got to the restaurant right before it opened at 2:30 pm and no sooner had the doors opened, a crowd suddenly appeared.

 Run like a well-oiled machine, everything and everyone had their place.

 On one side of the room was a cart filled with the different types of ingredients, meats and pate.

 Next to that cart was a smaller cart, with ingredients managed by a gruff old man in a military fashion.
 He spoke just enough English to tell me very sternly “stand here and wait.”
 Across the room were baguettes toasting to crispy perfection.

 The restaurant does not have any seating area, so after waiting in line, we went outside to look for some shelter from the rain, and devour the best bánh mì in Ho Chi Minh City.

 The sandwich was heavy in weight and filled with several layers of meat.
 One of the reasons it is so popular is because it is filled with 8 or 9 different types of meats.

 Layered in with the meat were a few slices of cucumber, peppers, onion, cilantro and a few shreds of carrots.
 The sandwich also had homemade mayonnaise and topped with chili sauce.

 While we found the sandwich very fresh, we found it way too heavy on the meat.
 More like a meat sandwich and missing the balance of the fresh veggies and herbs that accompanied the bánh mì sandwiches we enjoyed in Hoi An.

-Be that as it may, for visitors to Ho Chi Minh City, indulging in what is considered by many as the best bánh mì or Vietnamese sandwich, is an experience not to be missed.
+That said, for visitors to Ho Chi Minh City, indulging in what is considered by many as the best bánh mì in Saigon, is an experience not to be missed.